-Follow the brown tourist signs to the Seabird Centre’s pay-and-display car park, we are 5 minutes walk from here.
+Follow the brown tourist signs to the Seabird Centre’s pay-and-display car park (or use EH39 4HN if you need a postcode for the SatNav to find the carpark), we are 5 minutes walk from here.
 Just head for the sea!

 The rates, from 1 April 2019 are:

 Up to 1 hour: £3.00; Up to 2 hours: £5.00; Up to 3 hours: £7.00; full day (9am to 6pm): £8.00 and FREE from October to February.
 Payments can be made by cash or by phone.
 With phone payments there is no ticket to display.
-All parking income supports the work of the charity.
+All parking income supports the conservation and education work of our Charity.

 Please note, there is accessible parking for blue badge holders adjacent to the Centre and in the Centre's car park.

 Please be aware that in peak summer season parking spaces can be in high demand and it can take a little time to find a spot, please allow ample time in advance of your visit to park and walk to the Centre.
 This useful website shows all the parking locations in town should our car park be full or you prefer an alternative option.

 If you're looking for electric car charging spaces this website can help you locate the closest sites in town.